 - Entries from the rack console are normally transferred to the Management Unit.

-Outputs to the rack console normally come from the Management Unit, depending on the setting of the console switch, see section "Console switch" on page 43. - After you have logged in on the local console, you can call the SE Manager via the local desktop's browser.
+Outputs to the rack console normally come from the Management Unit, depending on the setting of the console switch, see section "Console switch". - After you have logged in on the local console, you can call the SE Manager via the local desktop's browser.